angarsky/diveintopython/learn/file_handling.md

 file.close()
 ```

 In this example, we open the same file, `example.txt`, but this time in read mode.
 We read the contents of the file using the `read()` method, save it to a variable named `content`, and then print the contents to the console.
-Finally, we close the file.
+Finally, we `close()` the file.

-In conclusion, understanding the different modes for file handling in Python is essential for working with files in your projects.
-Use the appropriate mode based on your needs, whether it be reading, writing, or appending data.

 ## File operations

 Python provides important modules like `os` and `shutil` to perform file operations such as deleting, renaming, copying, and moving files.